Lake Erie AVA

 Lake Erie is a multi-state American Viticultural Area (AVA) that encompasses 3495 sqmi of the entire southern shoreline of Lake Erie spanning across New York, Pennsylvania and Ohio.
-It was established on October 20, 1983 as the nation's 52^{nd} AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr; William A. Gulvin, Secretary of the Ad Hoc Committee for the Lake Erie Viticultural Area, proposing the multi-state viticultural area to be known as "Lake Erie."
-Lake Erie was established on the same date as its sub-appellation, Grand River Valley AVA, enumerating the Buckeye State's fourth and fifth viticultural areas.
-In New York, its second AVA, and Pennsylvania, its initial AVA, the "Chautauqua-Erie Grape Belt," is a 60 mi stretch of Lake Erie shoreline with a width that extends inland 3 to 16 mi, with approximately 31500 acre of vineyards on 582 farms, making it the second-largest grape-growing region outside of California.
+It was established as the nation's 52^{nd}, Pennsylvania's second, New York's third and Ohio's fifth appellation on October 21, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr; William A. Gulvin, Secretary of the Ad Hoc Committee for the Lake Erie Viticultural Area, proposing the multi-state viticultural area to be named "Lake Erie."
+Lake Erie was established on the same date as its sub-appellation, Grand River Valley AVA, the Buckeye State's fourth viticultural area.
+In New York and Pennsylvania, the "Chautauqua-Erie Grape Belt," is a 60 mi stretch of Lake Erie shoreline with a width that extends inland 3 to 16 mi, with approximately 31500 acre of vineyards on 582 farms, making it the second-largest grape-growing region outside of California.

 Lake Erie AVA is a distinct and contiguous viticultural district where there are vineyards of one acre or more located in every county, except Sandusky County, along the lake shore from near Toledo, Ohio to south of Buffalo, New York with very little or no commercial viticulture is indicated in surrounding inland counties.
 Over 42000 acre of the region are cultivated with grapevines, predominantly in the Concord grape variety.
 The region has a humid continental climate measuring Dfa/Dfb, and the hardiness zone ranges from 6a in higher areas to 7a in some lakefront areas.